Azure/IoTTrainingPack/docs/modules/IoTEdge/index.md

 IoT Edge and facilitate the journey to production for IoT architects, developers, and operators.

-If you already have experience with IoT Edge concepts and architecture, and you are looking for more production grade guidance, you can jump directly to the “[Create and manage IoT Edge devices](/modules/IoTEdge/create-and-manage.md)” section.
+## IoT Edge:

+  * [IoT Concepts](iot-concepts.md): covers common concepts and definitions to get up to speed with IoT solutions language.
+  * [What is Azure IoT Edge](what-is-iot-edge.md): get a closer look to the capabilities and scenarios where you can use Azure IoT Edge.
+  * [Create and manage IoT Edge devices](create-and-manage.md): covers considerations and provides pointers to further documentation to allow you to ask important questions so you can make correct choices for production scenarios.